Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-3/lesson-3.md

     </div>
 ```

 The upper half of the JSX is a simple `<header>` tag with a title and strapline underneath.
-Following that, you’re using Bulma’s `columns` class which allows you to define two columns; one narrower left-hand column for the sidebar, with the larger right-hand panel for the picture gallery.
+Following that, you use Bulma’s `columns` class which allows you to define two columns; one narrower left-hand column for the sidebar, with the larger right-hand panel for the picture gallery.

 In the left-hand column, add a title ‘`Search by breed`’ and then add your `BreedList` component.